-Democrats aim to restrain Trump after seizing U.S. House
+Democrats aim to rein in Trump after seizing U.S. House

 Republicans built on their slim Senate majority by several seats and ousted four incumbent Democrats: Bill Nelson in Florida, Joe Donnelly in Indiana, Heidi Heitkamp in North Dakota and Claire McCaskill in Missouri.

-The Senate gains are sure to bolster the party’s efforts to get conservative federal judges through confirmation proceedings during a “lame duck” session that starts next week, as well as from January when the new Congress convenes.
+Those gains are sure to bolster Republicans’ efforts to get conservative federal judges through confirmation proceedings during a “lame duck” session that starts next week, as well as from January when the new Congress convenes.

 In the 36 gubernatorial contests, Democrats won governorships in states that supported Trump in 2016 but lost high-profile races in Florida and Ohio.

 Democrats could make life difficult for Trump by launching another congressional investigation into allegations of Russian interference on his behalf in the 2016 election.
-The Democrats are awaiting the result of an ongoing federal probe by U.S. Special Counsel Robert Mueller into Russia’s role in that election.
+A federal probe by U.S. Special Counsel Robert Mueller into Russia’s role in that election is ongoing.

 Moscow denies meddling and Trump denies any collusion.